pvdz/preval/tests/cases/normalize/builtins/typing/feat_known_global_math3.md

 $( "number" );
 `````

+## Todos triggered

+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_log10
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_log1p
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_log2
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_max
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_min
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_pow
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_random
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_round

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: 'Creating spy', 1, 1, ['Math.log10', 'Math.log10']